Magyartanulas/magyartanulas.github.io/Section8.md

 Similar to how `azt,ezt` is the accusative of that and this, `annak, ennek` is the dative form.

-* Adtam egy könyv a fiúnak. - (I gave a book to the boy)
+* Adtam egy könyvet a fiúnak. - (I gave a book to the boy)
 * Virágokat veszek Hajninak. - (I'm buying flowers for Hajni.)
-* Kinek írsz egy levelet? - (Who are you writing a letter to?)
+* Kinek írsz levelet? - (Who are you writing a letter to?)
 * Csokit hoztam a gyerekeknek. - (I brought chocolate for the kids.)
 * Hála Istennek! - (Thank God! lit.
 Gratitude to God!)

 ![A Duna](https://magyartanulas.github.io/public/duna.JPG)

-*Ezt a folyót, Dunának hívnak.*
+*Ezt a folyót Dunának hívnak.*

 Just like with the accusative case, pronouns change if they are in the dative case.